 Robert Pattinson Remember Me movie image: Myles Aronowitz | Summit Entertainment.

-Kristen Stewart The Yellow Handkerchief movie image: The Samuel Goldwyn Company.
+Kristen Stewart The Yellow Handkerchief movie image: Samuel Goldwyn Films.